sequoiap/piloting/book/content/oral/qualifications.md

 you've mastered the required skills for the safe operation of the flight.
 To become proficient, you should practice your skills in an aircraft.

+1. **Day Currency** To carry passengers, you need to log 3 takeoffs and landings within the preceding 90 days.
+Remember, this to applies to each aircraft category, class and type.
+2. **Night Currency** FAR 61.57 requires that in the preceding 90 days, you've logged 3 takeoffs and landings to a full stop from the time between one hour after sunset to one hour before sunrise, if you want to carry passengers at night.
+3. **Instrument Currency** If you have your instrument rating, you need to fly and log at least 6 instrument approaches, as well as holding, tracking and intercepting with the 6 calendar months preceding the month of your flight.
+4. **Medical** FAR 61.23 outlines medical durations.
+Any medical certificate is valid for 60 months unless you're over 40 years old, in which case it's valid for 24 months.
+The difference in valid times, according to 61.23, depends on what sort of operation you use the medical for.
+As an ATP, for instance, a Class 1 may only be valid for 6 or 12 months.
+But no matter what, for either 60 or 24 months, you will have the privileges specified under a 3rd class medical regardless of which class you hold.
+1. **Flight Review** [FAR 61.56](https://www.ecfr.gov/current/title-14/part-61) requires each pilot certificate holder to complete a flight review every 24 calendar months (with some exceptions).

 ## Personal minimums & unfamiliar aircraft

 It's a good idea (a must, really) to maintain personal minimums once you're